Same-sex couple indicator (SSCF)

 How this variable is created

-Same-Sex Couple Indicator should be used carefully when comparing to other family data from within the ABS and for external organisations or agencies.
-The definition of a family can differ between different statistical collections and may not match Census definitions.
+Care should be taken when comparing this variable to other family data from within the ABS or external organisations or agencies.
+The definition of a family can differ between statistical collections and may not match Census definitions.